christophersbarrett/mulberry-wiki/Page-Templates.md

     ---
     title: My Page
+    template:
+      phone: default
-    template: default
+      tablet: default
     ---

     My page's content is amazing.

-The template name is added as a class on the page's root element, as a hook for styling.
+The template name is added as a class on the page's root element as a hook for styling.
+In this case we're using the `default` template for both phone and tablet.
+For really simple pages this might be ok, but most of the time you'll probably want your tablet pages to have a different layout.
+In that case, you'd specify different templates for each device type:

-You may want to consider creating different page templates for different device types.
-You can indicate that a page should use different templates for different device types by specifying a template object in a page's YAML header, rather than a template string:

     ---
     title: My Image Page